Explie/blog-vault53/_posts/2021-04-05-what-are-windows-eventlogs-and-why-should-you-care.markdown

 * Microsoft-Windows-WinRM Operational
 * Microsoft-Windows-WLAN-AutoConfig Operational.evtx

 > Many more information gets available when properly setting up eventlogs for forensic analysis.
+Then these logs can be your best friend when tracking changes made to a windows system and investigating an attackers work.

 <br />